Croatia–Czech Republic relations

 Croatia–Czech Republic relations are foreign relations between Croatia and the Czech Republic.
-Croatia has an embassy in Prague and an honorary consulate in Brno.
-The Czech Republic has an embassy in Zagreb (and 2 honorary consulates in Rijeka and Split).
+Croatia has an embassy in Prague.
+The Czech Republic has an embassy in Zagreb.

-Both countries are full members of the European Union and NATO, and both countries are full members of the Council of Europe.
+Both countries are full members of the Council of Europe, the European Union and NATO.

 History

-Teritorries of both countries used to be part of the Austria-Hungary until the end of WWI and later on were both part of the Eastern Bloc during the Cold War.
+Territories of both countries used to be part of Austria-Hungary until the end of WWI; later on, both countries were part of socialist federations.

 Czechoslovakia recognized Croatia on 16 January 1992.
-After dissolution of Czechoslovakia, Croatia and the newly established Czech Republic mutually recognized and established diplomatic relations on 1 January 1993.
+After the dissolution of Czechoslovakia, Croatia and the newly established Czech Republic mutually recognized and established diplomatic relations on 1 January 1993.

 Culture

 The Croatian and Czech languages both belong to the Slavic language family allowing a small degree of mutual intelligibility.
-There is a czech ethnic minority in Croatia.
+There is a Czech ethnic minority in Croatia.
 Croatia is a popular tourist destination among Czechs.